kcnakamu/diabetes-ML-prediction-model/README.md

 # Diabetes Prediction Machine Learning Model

 This repository contains code for creating a machine-learning model to predict the likelihood of diabetes using a diabetes prediction dataset.
-The model uses a RandomForestClassifier to perform the prediction.
+The model uses a RandomForestClassifier and 80/10/10 split to perform the prediction.
 The dataset is preprocessed and features are selected to train and test the model.
+Model Accuracy: 0.9688

 ## Getting Started